dansackett/frontend-goodness/README.md

 directories one level deeper) and compile them as you update them.
 It will also account for added files.

-To customize the source and destination folders, open the `Gulpfile.js` and edit the `config` object.
-There is a place for **additional** scripts as well.
+To customize the source and destination folders, open the `gulp_config.yaml` file and edit the items.
+There is a place for **additional** scripts as well that is currently commented out.
 By default gulp will find all of your bower packages and concatenate them and minify them into a single file `dependencies.min.js` and `dependencies.min.css` respectively.
 By passing additional scripts into the config object, you can include javascript, css, and font files into this minification process that are outside the scope of bower.